 Inn at Irwin Gardens

 If you like a bed & breakfast experience, choose the Inn at Irwin Gardens.
-Built in 1864 for the Irwin family, the building has been used as a residence or Inn for many years.
+It was built in 1864 for the Irwin family, and the building has been used as a residence or Inn for many years.

 The Inn also has beautiful and extensive gardens.
 And even if you don’t choose to spend the night there, you can call the Inn or the Columbus Visitors Center and arrange for a tour of the house and grounds.
 In addition, the grounds are open to the public for free several days a week during the summer and fall.
 Check the website for current days and times.

 If you plan to venture outside of the downtown area of Columbus Indiana, you’ll want a car.
 Technically you could spend a few days just exploring downtown if you stayed at the Hotel Indigo, but there is so much more to see that a car just makes sense.